xwiki-contrib/xwiki-application-mailarchive/README.md

 * XWiki Global Administration / Mail Archive: to register needed configuration (servers, lists, types) - some elements are also automatically created when visiting the page (for now, so you'd better go there first).

 * MailArchive.Loading: to test servers connections and try loading some mails.
+Note: new UI development is in progress for loading, can be seen in page MailArchiveTests.Loading

 * MailArchive.WebHome: to navigate into loaded topics and emails.